jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/west-virginia-coronavirus-cases.html.html.md

 </div>

-At least 1 new coronavirus death and 220 new cases were reported in West Virginia on July 31.
-Over the past week, there have been an average of 135 cases per day, an increase of 18 percent from the average two weeks earlier.
+At least 93 new cases were reported in West Virginia on Aug.
+1. Over the past week, there have been an average of 131 cases per day, an increase of 18 percent from the average two weeks earlier.

-As of Saturday evening, there have been at least 6,735 cases and 116 deaths in West Virginia since the beginning of the pandemic, according to a New York Times database.
+As of Sunday morning, there have been at least 6,735 cases and 116 deaths in West Virginia since the beginning of the pandemic, according to a New York Times database.